JonathanMitchell1234/EXIFscrambler/README.md

 # EXIFscrambler

-A Python script that adds randomized data to an image's EXIF data to poison data.
+A Python script that poisons an image's EXIF data with randomized information.